GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 What were the main problems and challenges we faced while conducting the HIA?

-__Challange 1: Scatert information on flood impacts__
+__Challenge 1: Scattered information on flood impacts__

 The one BIG challenge in this case was that there are no good datasets on flood impacts in Sudan.
 Practically, all information is scattered across a huge number of reports, maps, tables, dashboards and newspaper articles.
-Such documents can be found for example on RelifeWeb.
+Such documents can be found for example on ReliefWeb.

-__Challange 2: How to get diverse data in one easy-to-use data format__
+__Challenge 2: How to get diverse data in one easy-to-use data format__

 Since all information about flood impacts is contained in such a diverse range of documents and formats, it is difficult to bring the information together in one dataset.

-__Challange 3: Differentiating between riverine flood impacts and flash flood impacts__
+__Challenge 3: Differentiating between riverine flood impacts and flash flood impacts__

 Riverine and flash floods often occur at the same time in the same place, so it is almost impossible to state what was the exact cause of the impact.
 And even when there was a single flash flood event, in reports it is often referred to as a flood.
 Hence, there is the real risk that impacts caused by flash floods are listed as river flood impacts.